 Also note that many air conditioning systems built over the past 15 years or so don’t actually use Freon; that’s a commercial name for the refrigerant that older systems use.
 Today, newer models use another kind of refrigerant, although, in general conversation, people often still refer to this substance as Freon.

-Now, on to information about water leaks and Freon/refrigerant ones.
+Now, on to information about different types of AC leaks, including water and Freon/refrigerant leaks.

 AC LEAK: WATER